VehickNetwork/vehick-smartcontract/README.md

 2. The device reads the vehicle identification number and the odometer value on the first start.
 3. The device transmits the VIN to the smart contract and awaits confirmation.
 >Until this point, greater security is achieved by binding the address to the VIN via the smart contract call.
-4. The device listens to the car and updates the milleage value on the blockchain every 1000 kilometers or miles.
+4. The device listens to the car and updates the mileage value on the blockchain every 1000 kilometers or miles.

 ##### Using this aproach we don't need extra function in the smart contract for gathering back the information that was sent already.